Skip to content

 best websites that pay you to write listverse

-As most of you probably already know, Listverse is a part of every article about websites that pay you to write.
-And for a very good reason:
+As most of you probably already know, Listverse is a part of every list of websites that pay you to write, and for a reason:

-Your work has to be at least 1,800 words, and you’ll need to mention at least ten items on the topic you’re covering.
+Your original content in list format has to be at least 1,800 words, and you’ll need to mention at least ten items on the topic you’re covering.

 4) Cracked

-Much similar to Listverse, Cracked will ask you to write list-style articles too.
+Similar to Listverse, Cracked will ask you to write list-style articles.
+There is a difference between these two platforms, though:

-Then you should give Cracked a try – the site wants content on music, sports, news, video games, celebrities, and much more.
+Then, give Cracked a try – the site wants original content on music, sports, news, video games, celebrities, and much more.

 5) The Content Authority

-Your probation period will last a day – when it’s over, you better have five articles ready for an editor.
+Your probation period will last a day – when it’s over, you’d better have five articles ready for an editor.

 OK, iWriter is a great example of good news, bad news situation:

-Aspiring freelancers can write an article and get paid on iWriter.
+Aspiring freelancers can write and earn good money on iWriter.

 crowd content

-Usually, I’m not fond of the idea of playing favorites, but Crowd Content is definitely one of the best websites that pay you to write.
+Usually, I’m not fond of playing favorites, but Crowd Content (now Stellar) belongs to the list of the best websites that pay you to write.
+Here is why:

 Crowd Content Jobs: